 Please wait - Uploading to Gaia GPS

-Sunflower Mine Trail combines several trails that make for a great day in the Arizona desert.
+Sunflower Mine Trail combines several trails for a great day in the Arizona desert.
 The trail works through a lush and rocky canyon leading to Sunflower Mine, also known as the National Mine.
 It operated from 1913-1965, mainly producing Cinnabar, used in the production of mercury and the extraction of gold.
 The mine also had smaller amounts of gold and silver before closing for good in 1985.
 The ruins at the mine used to be much larger than they are now.
 In 2014 most of the structures were removed, leaving only a tiny portion of the actual operation.

 The real draw is the trail itself.
 It offers welcome shade while you're rock-crawling your way through Sycamore Wash.
 You get to push yourself and your vehicle with numerous optional obstacles along the way.
 The shelf roads may be narrow, but they offer incredible views of the surrounding canyons.
 Pack for an all-day trip because this trail might surprise you!